New Jersey Truck Accident Lawyer

 Our Award-Winning Attorneys are Ready to Fight for Your Family

 With our 90-year’s of legal experience, Blume Forte Fried Zerres & Molinari is the firm you can trust with your truck accident claim.
-Our attorneys have won hundreds of millions of dollars for clients in situations like yours all across New Jersey and routinely represent clients in every city and county in the state beyond our office locations in Chatham, Jersey City, Sea Girt and North Bergen.
+Our truck accident injury attorneys have won hundreds of millions of dollars for clients in situations like yours all across New Jersey and routinely represent clients in every city and county in the state beyond our office locations in Chatham, Jersey City, Sea Girt, and North Bergen.

 Collisions with 18-wheelers, semi-trucks, delivery trucks, and other large vehicles are uniquely dangerous due to the sheer force of the crash.
 These massive vehicles can weigh up to 80,000 pounds – or as much as 20 to 30 times what a passenger car weighs.
 It’s no wonder that truck accidents cause some of the most serious injuries a person can sustain.

 The more severe an injury is, the more essential it is that you receive every dollar of compensation available to you.
 Every truck accident claim is unique, but our firm has particular experience winning maximum compensation for victims who have suffered injuries such as: